Virgin Coconut Oil is the pure, untreated oil from the coconuts of the palm tree, Cocos nucifera.

 Zeng, Y. Q., He, J. T., Hu, B. Y., Li, W., Deng, J., Lin, Q. L., & Fang, Y. (2022).
 Virgin coconut oil: A comprehensive review of antioxidant activity and mechanisms contributed by phenolic compounds.
 Critical Reviews in Food Science and Nutrition, 64(4), 1052–1075.

 Not in Kansas Anymore (www.notinksanymore.com) is a site/blog authored and managed by Jen, aka.
 Power Chair Dorothy (pwrchr-dorothy).
-This site/blog is intended to provide educational and research information, and to share the author’s journey.
+This site/blog is intended to provide educational and research information, and to share the author’s experiences.

 The author of this site/blog is not a medical physician and this site/blog does not provide medical advice.
 This site/blog contains information that should not be used in place of a visit, call, consultation or the advice of your physician or other qualified healthcare provider.
 If you choose to apply or implement any information posted at this site/blog, you do so at your own risk.